Powerlearnproject/se-assignment-day-2-git-and-github-Omomayorwah/README.md

 Next - I commit and push your changes.
 Next - I merge your changes.
 Finally - I view your changes in GitLab.

 Similar to saving a file that's been edited, a commit records changes to one or more files in your branch.
 Git assigns each commit a unique ID, called a SHA or hash, that identifies: The specific changes.
 When the changes were made.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching means diverging from the main line of development and continuing to do work without messing with that main line.
+Branching allows different developers to keep different versions of their code cleanly separated, this allows developers to work independently on different features without affecting the stable codebase, and ensures quality control through code reviews before merging.
+In a typical software development workflow, creating, using, and merging branches usually involves: starting by checking out the main branch, creating a new branch for a specific feature or task, making changes on that branch, and then merging those changes back into the main branch once the feature is complete, often through a pull request process to review the changes before integration.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?